czebe/node-swatch-names/README.md

 PRs are much appreciated!

-Use `npm run develop` while coding and `npm run test` to run unit tests.
+Use `npm run develop` while coding and `npm test` to run unit tests.

 ## License